1. Preface

 10.2.
 Setup NGINX SSL

-The file ssl-params.conf can be adjusted by your security needs.
-The following configuration is a sample that we’re running in our own cloud.
-Since router management is a fully web-based application, it supports everything that is common in conjunction with web-based applications.
+The file ssl-params.conf can be modified to meet specific security requirements.
+The sample configuration below is currently in use within our own cloud environment.
+Given that router management is a fully web-based application, it supports all standard features associated with such.

 /etc/nginx/snippets/ssl-params.conf